chromebrew/crew-sudo/README.md

 # CroshSU
-Make sudo works properly on ChromeOS crosh shell by redirecting sudo calls to VT-2
+A root solution for ChromeOS crosh shell by redirecting sudo calls to VT-2